***IF READING ON A SMARTPHONE USE “LANDSCAPE” FORMAT FOR BEST RESULTS***

 Thom‘s art is part of the Pittsburgh underground music scene to this day.

-The bands he’s worked with are a veritable “Who’s Who” of steel town punk and metal:Shape of Rage,
+The bands that he has worked with are a veritable “Who’s Who” of steel town punk and metal:Shape of Rage,

 Doomwatch, Submachine, Battered Citizens,